ashtonc/go-poker/README.md

+# Group 15 - Five Card Draw

-This is the repository for our term project.
-It will be an implemetation of five card draw.
+This is the repository for the term project of group 15.
+It will be an implemetation of poker (specifically five card draw).

+To view our site, simply `vagrant up` and visit `localhost:8000/poker/`.

 ## Project Checkpoint